-Search Engine Optimization (SEO) is the process of creating or improving content to make sure it shows up as high as possible in web search results for the right keywords (in the case of personal SEO, your name).
+Search Engine Optimization (SEO) is the process of creating or improving content to make sure it shows up as high as possible in web search results for the right keywords.
+In the case of personal SEO, that means your name.

 1. Why Is Personal SEO Important?

 Every time someone conducts an online search, search engines like Google and Bing use complex algorithms with hundreds of factors to make sure the most relevant results show up highest—but sometimes they mess up.

 You probably know somebody who has made an entire personal website yet it doesn’t show up as a top result in searches for their name.
 There are a number of causes for poor results, such as a poorly structured page which makes it difficult for the search engine to understand.
 Other times, the site does not seem as credible as it actually is.
 Worst of all, sometimes the search engines isn’t even aware the content exists.

 By employing general SEO tactics, or using a tool like our online reputation management tool you can make sure all of your best content is as search engine friendly as possible.
 This means your best content will be: